GSA/accessibility-for-teams/README.md

-# Accessibility playbook
+# Role-based Accessibility Guidelines
-Guidelines to help teams create accessible and inclusive projects
+Practices for embedding accessibility and inclusive design into 18F teams.

 ## Running the site